John Price Hayter

 John Price Hayter Jr. (September 28, 1933 – February 21, 1995) was an American serial killer.
-A lifelong criminal, he was convicted of killing a fellow prisoner and two women on three separate occasions from 1953 to 1986 in Texas and Florida.
+A lifelong criminal, he was convicted of killing a fellow prisoner and two women on three occasions from 1953 to 1986 in Texas and Florida.
 Sentenced to multiple life terms, he died while behind bars for his Florida convictions.

 Murders

 Leroy Martin

 On November 29, 1952, the 19-year-old Hayter stole a 1951 Packard 200 from a man named O. F. Jones in Austin, Texas, which he then drove to a parking lot in his native Waco.
 He was swiftly arrested for this crime, and when brought to trial, he pleaded guilty to automobile theft and was sentenced to two years imprisonment.

 He was then transported to the Ramsey Unit in Brazoria County, where he was supposed to serve out his sentence.
 On August 18, 1953, more than seven months after his arrival, Hayter was bailing hay with 18-year-old fellow convict Leroy Oscar Martin when the pair supposedly got into an argument with one another.
 In the process, Hayter stabbed Martin with his pitchfork, killing him on the spot.
 Little information was released about the killing and the motive behind it, but Hayter was convicted and sentenced to a life term with the possibility of parole.